Ronn Patterson Owner and Captain of Delphinus

 Betty Sederquist

 Betty SederquistBetty is a popular photo instructor and professional working photographer.
 She has had a career in Alaska as an editor and acting photo editor for Alaska magazine.
 She has years of professional experience in both teaching and photography.
-Betty has joined us in Alaska for the past 9 years and we look forward to her photo workshops in 2012.
-For more information on Betty, see her web site at www.sederquist.com.
+Betty has joined us in Alaska for the past 10 years and we look forward to her annual photo workshops.
+For more information on Betty, see her web site at www.sederquist.com or visit her facebook page.

 Back to top of page